peernova/kestra-client-sdk/javascript-sdk/docs/ExecutionsApi.md

 let bearerAuth = defaultClient.authentications['bearerAuth'];
 bearerAuth.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new KestraApi.ExecutionsApi();
+let apiInstance = new KestraIoKestraSdk.ExecutionsApi();
 let executionId = "executionId_example"; // String | the original execution id to clone
 let tenant = "tenant_example"; // String |
 let opts = {
   'taskRunId': "taskRunId_example", // String | The taskrun id
-  'revision': 56, // Number | The flow revision to use for new execution 'breakpoint': "breakpoint_example" // String | Set a list of breakpoints at specific tasks 'id.value', separated by a coma.
+  'revision': 56, // Number | The flow revision to use for new execution 'breakpoints': "breakpoints_example" // String | Set a list of breakpoints at specific tasks 'id.value', separated by a coma.
 };
 apiInstance.replayExecution(executionId, tenant, opts, (error, data, response) => {
   if (error) {